JaylenGarner/Jargon/Documentation/Frontend/README.md

 This page renders all of the public servers.

+This page renders all of the user's direct messages.
+(Private servers that the user owns or is a member of)

-* The user will be presented with buttons to 'View Direct Messages', 'View Owned Servers', and 'Create a Server'
+* The user will be presented with buttons to 'Create a Server' and 'Create Private Server (Direct Messages) *

 - Route: "/"